mcpython4-coding/Documentation/__main__.md

 12. line 90-93: on exception in this part, the game will be able to cleanup before crash

-13. line 96-103: called when directly launched, calls main() in an try-finally block to make cleanup easier
+13. line 96-103: called when directly launched, calls (11) in an try-finally block to make cleanup easier